Cowboy (Kid Rock song)

-"Cowboy" is a song by Kid Rock from his album Devil Without a Cause, and his first single to chart on the Billboard Hot 100, peaking at number 82, while reaching number 10 on the Mainstream Rock charts.
-With its lyrics about pimping and traveling to California, the song is considered to be one of Kid Rock's best works, and has been claimed as influencing modern country music, and as the first country rap song.
+"Cowboy" is a song by American musician Kid Rock from his fourth studio album, Devil Without a Cause, released as the album's fourth single in August 1999.
+It was his first single to chart on the US Billboard Hot 100, peaking at number 82, while reaching number five on the Billboard Modern Rock Tracks chart.
+With its lyrics about pimping and traveling to California, the song is considered to be one of Kid Rock's best works and has been claimed as influencing modern country music, and it has been labeled the first country rap song.
+In 2018, the staff of Metal Hammer included the video in the site's list of "the 13 best nu metal videos".

 Artistry

 "Cowboy" is a fusion of hip hop, country, southern rock and heavy metal.
 Billboard, and Kid Rock himself, described the song as a cross between Run DMC and Lynyrd Skynyrd.
 AXS called it the first country rap song, but its also been described as rap rock and alternative rock.
 The instrumentation includes Jew's harp, blues harmonica and a piano solo which quotes the Doors song "L.A.
 Woman".
 The lyrics feature Kid Rock rapping about moving to California to become a pimp, and start an escort service "for all the right reasons", located at the top of the Four Seasons Hotel, as well as getting thrown out of bars and buying a yacht.